nicolas-montani/Smart-Letterbox/README.md

 - This simplified implementation but created a dependency on a third-party service
 - The trade-off prioritized development speed and user experience over complete autonomy

+### Edge Device vs. Backend Computation:
+- One significant trade-off was deciding how much computation should be performed on the edge device (ESP32) versus the backend server (Raspberry Pi).
+- Edge Device: Performs real-time mail detection and basic data processing.
+This reduces the load on the backend but can limit processing capabilities due to resource constraints on the ESP32.
+- Backend Server: Offloading more intensive computational tasks (like historical data analysis, web interface rendering, and notification management) to the Raspberry Pi allows for greater scalability.
+The Raspberry Pi’s additional processing power enables more advanced functionalities without overloading the edge device.

 ## System build
 The Smart Letterbox system can be reproduced by following the detailed instructions provided in our documentation files: